hertze/Wallflower/README.md

 5. Start experimenting by running one of the installed Photoshop actions with an image open.

+## What Wallflower does

+The script simulates the look of photographic prints on paper by applying several effects:

+- **Reduces saturation** in shadows and highlights
+- **Adds a subtle color cast** and adjusts overall contrast to mimic the tonal characteristics of printed images
+- **Slightly blurs the color channels** and adds gentle noise to smooth out color transitions
+- **Overlays a textured cream-colored layer** to replicate the base tone of photographic paper
+- **Applies an additional color layer** to mimic the *pre-flash* commonly used in RA-4 printing processes

 ## Using and editing the ready-made actions

 Wallflower actions are built from recipes (script settings), that determine the resulting look.
 By default, the images won’t be saved after the script runs, leaving them intact.
 Because of this, the actions won’t work for automation (such as droplets) just yet.
 If you make a droplet at this stage you’ll be prompted to save the image on every droplet run.